Nakh peoples: Legend of Galain-Am Lake

 Legend has it that two women once decided to wash their laundry in the purest water to be found near their village, and that this water proved to be that of the sacred Lake Galain-am, abode of Tusholi, daughter of the Vainakh supreme deity Dela.
 The goddess, outraged at such sacrilege, punished the offenders by turning them into two stones.
 This, however, did not solve the problem of the ritually impure lake and the enraged goddess could no longer bear to dwell in its sullied waters.
 Emerging from them, she assumed the form of a supernatural bull, and began systematically to destroy the villages that dotted the hillside.
-This destruction continued until, at last, the bull was tamed in the aul of Ame in the area named Galain-Chazh (after the Galay-teip, a clan later deported en masse to Kazakhstan in 1944).
+This destruction continued until, at last, the bull was tamed in the aul of Ame in the area named Galain-Chazh (after the Galai teip, a clan later deported en masse to Kazakhstan in 1944).
 The inhabitants of Galain-Chazh harnessed the energies of the newly-tamed animal, availing themselves of its mighty strength to plough their fields; but the following Spring torrential rain began to fall upon the fields which the sacred animal had ploughed.
 This pelting rain continued to flood the fields until at last they disappeared beneath the waters of a new lake, into which Tusholi gratefully disappeared, rejoicing in the purity of her newly-formed abode.